Happy Birthday Twitter..

 6. Read all about it! – the problem is that it is now impossible to “Read all about it” .
 With so many newspapers, magazines, radio and tv channels how is it possible?
 With twitter by following the correct media profiles on twitter you can create your own customised news feed.
 Everything from your favourite team (have I mentioned this is Liverpool!) to breaking news.

-7. Journalists – for some reason many journalists have flocked to twitter, which probably tells it’s own story as to how they value it.
+7. Journalists – Most journalists are using twitter – the search function makes it really useful for them to stay up to date on issues.
 If you start using it you can quite easily follow journalists who may be interested in your sector and if used correctly you will be able to learn what they are interested in and what they are writing about.
 Use the platform to try to build a relationship with them and then pitch your stories – make sure you build trust before you start pitching!

 9. Relationships – we have found that the nature of the conversations is quite different and at times they are more of a “community” type – the conversations can happen between groups of people.
 As a result you can have quite different relationships with people.
 Once you are capable of holding your own on an issue or topic you will build a good reputation and also quality relationships with relevant people.

 10. Fun – there can be quite a good sense of humour around using Twitter and even though your topics might be heavy you can build good relationships around lighter issues, which can ultimately lead to a listening for your key messages.
 My key message is don’t take yourself too seriously on twitter, have fun, build trust and build relationships – after that spread your message.